patricklafrance/wmfnext-shell/README.md

 However, we understand that teams working on mature products will most likely prefer to gradually migrate toward a distributed architecture by first extracting subdomains into independent modules in their actual monolithic setup before fully committing to remote modules loaded at runtime.

-To faciliate this transition, this shell also support static modules registered at build time.
+To faciliate the transition, this shell also support static modules registered at build time.

-What we consider a static module is a local bundle of code exposing a registration function.
+A static module is a local bundle of code exposing a registration function.
 A registration function could either be imported from a standalone package, a sibling project in a monorepos setup, or even a local folder of the host application.

 Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote modules at runtime and also register a few static modules at build time.